mirror of

 [simply computed over the contents of that file](@docroot@/store/file-system-object/content-address.md#serial-flat)

-(so its equal to what Unix commands like `sha256sum` or `sha1sum` produce).
+(so it’s equal to what Unix commands like `sha256sum` or `sha1sum` produce).

 This is the default.